SBU-BMI/brca_unet_finegrain_segmentation/README.md

 - Run python train.py to train the model.
 - Arguments can be passed to select input size of the model, batch size, learning rate, etc.

-## Predict
+## Prediction on testset

-- Run python predict.py to run prediction for validation patches.
+- Run python predict_testset.py to run prediction for testing patches.
 - Predicted patches will be stored in data folder, under the name "predicted_imgs_10X", if the patches are at 10X
 - The predicted patches are original patches overlayed with predicted masks.

+## Prediction on WSIs

+- Run python prediction_WSIs.py to run prediction on WSIs
+- Arguments to be change in the __main__ function including wsi_fol, wsi_extension, model_path, out_fol
+- All WSIs in the wsi_fol with extension wsi_extension will be processed.
+The predicted masks are saved in corresponding folder in out_fol